AndroidKitKat/st-checker/README.md

 #### License

-This work is "licensed" under the [UNLICENSE] (http://www.unlicense.org/).
+This work is "licensed" under the [UNLICENSE](http://www.unlicense.org/).
 This puts my code into the public domain and allows you, the end user, change the license on this code, etc. Go bananas.